How to calculate churn rate - A better formula

-What would be a good churn rate for my company?
+What is a good churn rate?

-Recurly's benchmark report shows that 6.85% is the average churn in subscriptions.
+Recurly's benchmark report shows that 5.57% is the average churn in subscriptions.
 However, churn varies widely across industries and business models.
 Make sure you know the standard in your industry and how yours compares.

 Knowing how your business compares to others in your segment is an invaluable tool for gauging the health of your business.
 Additionally, by understanding the factors that contribute to subscriber churn, you can formulate effective strategies to defeat it.

-What does a high churn rate mean exactly?
+What does a high churn rate mean?

 How can I track churn with Recurly?

-For example, Recurly Analytics helps you measure subscriber retention–based on plan and churn volume:
+Recurly Analytics helps you measure subscriber retention–based on plan and churn volume:

 Our Plan Performance Dashboard lets you run cohort analysis to know the number of subscriptions that churned out of each plan–further broken down by involuntary vs. voluntary churn rates.